Fulfilling Lives, Fairer World

 Read more about our real-world impact, and how our research identifies inequalities and addresses their damaging effects on people across the world.

-Gender inequality is one of the most pressing global issues of our time.
-Our Institute for Global Innovation is spearheading efforts to confront gender inequality, ranging from violence against women, children and other vulnerable people in sub-Saharan Africa, through to safe access to maternal health, and tackling political rights and participation.
+We are tackling the enduring presence of gender inequalities across all areas of society.
+Our Institute for Global Innovation is working to confront gender inequality, examining issues from violence against women, children and other vulnerable people in sub-Saharan Africa, through to safe access to maternal health, and tackling political rights and barriers to participation.

 The Autism Centre for Education and Research (ACER) is challenging the prevalent misconceptions around autistic children and young people.
 ACER is offering knowledge of autism to staff in education settings, supporting them to steer away from generalist understandings of what makes for ‘good’ education of autistic students.